-Source: Institute for Fiscal Studies – Living standards, poverty and inequality in the UK: 2020 (workbook)
+Source: Institute for Fiscal Studies (IFS) – Living standards, poverty and inequality in the UK: 2020

-- The Gini coefficent is the most widely used summary measure of inequality in the distribution of household income; the lower the value, the more equally household income is distributed (Source: Office for National Statistics).
-The chart shows the Gini coefficient for Great Britain in calendar years between 1961 and 1993, and in financial years from 1993/94 to 2018/19.
+- The Gini coefficient is the most widely used summary measure of inequality in the distribution of household income; the lower the value, the more equally household income is distributed (Source: Office for National Statistics).
+The chart shows the Gini coefficient for Great Britain in calendar years between 1961 and 1993, and in financial years from 1993-94 to 2018-19.

 - Incomes have been measured net of taxes and benefits, but before housing costs have been deducted, and have been equivalised using the modified OECD equivalence scale.

 - Calculations used the Family Expenditure Survey (FES) for data covering the period of 1961 to 1993, and the Family Resources Survey (FRS) for data covering the period of 1994-95 to 2018-19.

 This page is part of Our Changing Society, a free resource developed by CLOSER to provide detailed information about the historical and political backdrop to study participants’ lives.